margaretmf/margaretmf.github.io/poetry.md

 but I see them, the people, the homes in a new light.
 Everything grows richer, deeper, fuller, and more alive.
 I see the beauty, not the poverty.

+## Looking Deeper, Looking Wider ##
+Looking deeper, looking wider, I find my home, the truth I find the place where everyone, everything is interconnected where bad memories are replaced, new pictures captured

 ## Letting It Go and Moving On ##
 When he let me go, I got in the car.